williamedwardhahn/MathData25/README.md

-# 📘 Math of Data Science — Project Deliverable Instructions
+# 📘 Project Deliverable Instructions

 This project connects the **mathematical theory of data science** to real-world problem-solving using **deep learning**.
-You’ll explore **AlexNet** and apply it to a **problem of your choice** — from medical imaging to object recognition, or any relevant dataset you select.
+You’ll use **AlexNet** and apply it to a **problem of your choice** — from medical imaging to object recognition, or any relevant dataset you select.

 Your work will be completed and submitted in **five deliverables**, each building on the previous one.
 Follow the instructions carefully and submit all links on Canvas by the deadlines.